When buying clothes, or searching for fabric, your first thought might not necessarily be; “where did this fabric come from?” but maybe it should.

 - Bamboo – fibres derived from the bamboo plant.
 Super soft, breathable, durable and easy to care for

 - Mohair – derives from the Angora goat.
 Very soft to the touch with high lustre and sheen.
 Heat regulating properties

 As you can see, the list includes fibres derived from both animals and plants.
 Fibres are spun to create yarns, which are made into fabrics.
-These textiles can be used to make everything from clothing, to upholstery, to furnishings.
-They are even used in other areas, such as industrial and medical.
+We use these textiles to make everything from clothing to upholstery, to furnishings.
+We even use them in other areas, such as industrial and medical fields.